Feeding Brighter Futures

 Two girls smile whilst holding 'agents of change' lanyards.

-All schools in our Breakfast Club network get access to our hardship programme.
-This programme issues in excess of £1m in grants every year and supports children and families with food and clothing vouchers, as well as beds, bedding and home appliances including ovens, fridge freezers and washing machines.
+All schools in our network get access to our hardship programme.
+This programme awards in excess of £1m in grants every year and supports children and families in financial crisis with food and clothing vouchers, as well as beds and home appliances including ovens, fridge freezers and washing machines.

 Education is one of the most impactful ways to deliver long-term change

-We're always looking for ways to add value to our Breakfast Clubs.
+We're always looking for ways to add value to our schools.
 The schools in our network welcome the opportunity to have dedicated educational resources which can complement areas already touched upon in the existing curriculum.

 Agents of Change